 Step 1: Absorb Dog Urine

 The first step to cleaning up after your puppy’s accident is try and absorb all of the urine.
 The best materials for absorbing dog urine are paper towels and cloth towels.
-The faster you can absorb the urine the better, as with each passing minute the urine is soaking deeper into your carpet or floor, which is makes the scent stronger and stronger.
+The faster you can absorb the urine the better, as with each passing minute the urine is soaking deeper into your carpet or floor, which makes the scent stronger and stronger.
 Try and press down on your paper towel or cloth towel with enough pressure that the moisture is rising up and being collected.

 Step 2: Extract Remaining Urine